What Happens To Car Insurance Rates After An Accident?

 Minor Damage: In situations where the damage is minor, your auto insurance company is not likely to increase your rates drastically.
 Most often, insurance companies expect their clients to see at least a few claims during their lifetime.
 Minor claims might only cause a small rate increase.

 A Big Accident: Let’s say that your claim is very high.
 Perhaps you struck a deer and have a vehicle the insurance company plans to total.
 Or, perhaps you caused a wreck because you were driving drunk.
 In cases like these, your rates may rise significantly.
-This is the case because your insurer now pay for your repairs or a replacement vehicle.
+This is the case because your insurer now has to pay for your repairs or a replacement vehicle.
 Furthermore, the accident — such as the DUI — might clearly signify that you are a high risk to insure, and the insurer will have to cover their cost risks.

 No Major Accidents: Perhaps you are a driver with a long history of safe driving.
 You do not have a lot of claims or any major moving violations on your account.
 This is a good indication that your agent is not going to drastically increase rates (again, this will depend on the situation).
 If you’ve had no claims at all during your last policy period, you will likely see no increase at all.